JohnEstefano/JohnEstefano/README.md

 [Chicago Project](https://github.com/JohnEstefano/KAFKA-Optimizing-Public-Transportation)

 <h3> PROJECT SMARTSHEET: Showcases my ability to build a solution that incorporates Developer APIs.
-It interacts with both a MySql database and Smartsheet API.
-Very specific usecase that takes data from database, modifies it in a very specific way then updates specified Smartsheet sheet.</h3>
+It interacts with both a MySql database and Smartsheet API and has a very specific usecase that takes data from database, modifies it in a very specific way then updates specified Smartsheet sheet.</h3>

 [Smartsheet Project](https://github.com/JohnEstefano/MySQL-Smartsheet-API-Python-Connector)